 A lawyer can help you in many different ways.
 If an officer coerced you into making the theft, your lawyer could argue entrapment.
 If you believed that you were the rightful owner of the property, your lawyer could use that as your defense.
 Additionally, he might be able to show that you were under duress.

 There are other ways to defend someone who broke Rhode Island theft laws.
 However, it all depends on your situation.
 Only a lawyer with experience can come up with a great strategy for you.
 With his help, you can fight your charges and get on with your life.
-Don’t hesitate to call a lawyer.
+Don’t hesitate to call a Rhode Island Theft Lawyer with experience.